We may earn income from links in this post. Please read this Disclosure for details.

 What is Campari?

-Along with Aperol and Cynar, Campari is one of the most popular ingredients to enjoy in Italian cocktails throughout Venice and northern Italy.
+Along with Aperol and Cynar, Campari is a popular ingredient to enjoy in Italian cocktails throughout Venice, Florence and northern Italy.

 Like other Italian aperitivos, it’s traditionally enjoyed as a pre-dinner drink to stimulate the appetite, open the palate and aid digestion.